-LibreOffice 4.2 requires one of the following operating systems:
+LibreOffice 5.0 requires one of the following operating systems:

-Microsoft Windows XP, Vista, Windows 7, or Windows 8
+Microsoft Windows XP, Vista, Windows 7, Windows 8/8.1, or Windows 10.

 GNU/Linux Kernel version 2.6.18, glibc2 v2.5 or higher, and gtk v2.10.4 or higher

-Mac OS X 10.6 (Snow Leopard) or higher for LibreOffice 4.1 and 4.2; for LibreOffice versions up to 4.0, Mac OS X 10.4 or higher
+Mac OS X 10.8 (Mountain Lion) or higher

 Administrator rights are needed for the installation process.

 Some LibreOffice features (wizards and the HSQLDB database engine) require that the Java Runtime Environment (JRE) is installed on your computer.
 Although LibreOffice will work without Java support, some features will not be available.